 Guru Nank Dev anniv: Kejriwal says decision on lifting odd-even rule on Nov 11-12 by Friday

-According to official data, a total of 345 violators of the odd-even rule were issued challans by teams of traffic police (194), transport (87) and revenue (64) departments by 2 p.m. on Thursday.
-The number of challans will go up after all violations till 8 p.m. are counted.
+According to official data, a total of 694 violators of the odd-even rule were issued challans by teams of traffic police (454), transport (148) and revenue (92) departments on Thursday.
 The AAP government has claimed that out of 30 lakh non-private vehicles, about 15 lakh have been taken off the roads due to the odd-even scheme, which has helped in improving the air quality in the city.

 Two-wheelers, women motorists, vehicles carrying patients and school children in uniform are exempted from the scheme.
 There are 29 categories of exempted vehicles including those of the President, Prime Minister, enforcement and emergency services agencies and embassies.